7 Ways to Make Extra Money From Home

 Let Your Cell Phone Pay Its Own Way

 You can use your phone to receive assignments for short tasks that you complete on the phone itself—app testing and surveys, for example—or location-based gigs, such as mystery shopping or gathering information about merchandising displays at stores.
 You can even sign up for rewards programs that give you points toward gift cards just for walking into certain stores with your phone (no purchase necessary).

 While these ways to make extra money with your phone won't earn a living, if used sensibility, they can help defray the cost of your cell phone and maybe add a little cash to your wallet.
 But the idea is to make extra money, so be careful that you don't lose money.
-Read about the pitfalls of money-making apps first.

 Start Your Own Home-Based Call Center

 If you already own an up-to-date computer and have a landline phone, you could start your own home-based call center without much investment in additional home office equipment.
 Many companies hire people to work from home as telephone customer service representatives, sales reps, and technical support agents.
 Hours and pay rates vary from company to company.
 Many of these companies are looking for part-time, evening workers, so virtual call center work can be perfect for moonlighting from home.

 It's a plus if you speak more than one language because many companies have bilingual jobs as well.
 To get started, take a look at some companies hiring virtual call center agents and apply to some that suit your situation.